Simone McAullay

-Study and early career
+Early life

 Born in Perth, Western Australia, McAullay moved to the East Coast as a late teenager, living in Byron Bay, and in the late 1990s, she auditioned to study at The Actors Centre in Sydney.
 After several years of study there, she graduated in 2000.

+Career

 In 2001, she was selected for the role of Angie McIntyre in the series Crash Palace.
 Also in 2001, she played the role of Mrs Harrison in the feature film, Invincible.

-Blue Heelers

 In a breakthrough role, from 2003 until 2006, she played the role of Senior Constable Susie Raynor on popular Australian drama series Blue Heelers.

-Home and Away, The Strip

 In 2007, McAullay appeared in a recurring role as Vivian Anderson on Home and Away for 15 episodes.
 She returned to Home and Away in April 2008 for five episodes.

-In 2008, she portrayed forensic policewoman Jessica Mackay in the TV drama series, The Strip, a police crime drama set on the Gold Coast in Queensland, for the Nine Network.
+In July 2008, she portrayed forensic policewoman Jessica Mackay in the TV drama series, The Strip, a police crime drama set on the Gold Coast in Queensland, for the Nine Network.

-UK career and Broadchurch

 From 2013 to 2015, she auditioned from Australia for a role of hotelier Becca Fisher in the high-profile ITV drama series Broadchurch.
 After being selected for the role, she relocated to the UK to begin work on the series, which became a critically acclaimed drama.

-Whilst in the UK she had guest roles as Janine in The Smoke on Sky1, in the finale of The IT Crowd, and as Ruth Culver on Holby City.
-She also enjoyed a guest role on live recorded sitcom Count Arthur Strong, and played Lyra in indie feature film Access All Areas.
+Whilst in the UK, she had guest roles as Janine in The Smoke on Sky1, in the finale of The IT Crowd, and as Ruth Culver on Holby City.
+She also enjoyed a guest role on live recorded sitcom Count Arthur Strong and played Lyra in indie feature film Access All Areas.
 In 2016, she played the role of Jess Philips in the BBC Birmingham series, The Coroner.

-Return to Australia

 After arriving back home in Australia in 2018, Simone joined the cast of The Commons as Francesca Boulay for streaming service Stan in 2019.
 In 2020, Simone played Alisa Black in three episodes of Cowboy Bebop, for Netflix US, filmed in New Zealand.

-In 2022 she joined the cast of La Brea season 2 as Kiera, for NBC.
+In 2022, she joined the cast of La Brea season 2 as Kiera, for NBC.